open-telemetry/semantic-conventions/docs/database/database-spans.md

 The placeholder value SHOULD be `?`, unless it already has a defined meaning in the given database system, in which case the instrumentation MAY choose a different placeholder.

-Placeholders in a parametrized query SHOULD not be sanitized.
-E.g. `where id = $1` can be captured as is, and there is no need to sanitize the value `$1`.
+Placeholders in a parameterized query SHOULD not be sanitized.
+E.g. `where id = $1` can be captured as is, and there is no need to sanitize the text `$1`.

 ## Semantic Conventions for specific database technologies